Postpartum Hormones: Causes, Symptoms, and Solutions

 Raena

 Did you know that when a woman becomes pregnant, she can produce up to 100 times more progesterone than normal?
-Progesterone is a hormone that helps to support pregnancy, but it also has a very protective role in the body.
-As progesterone is an anti-stress and protective hormone, levels rise to protect the baby.
-In addition to anti-stress, progesterone is also a “feel-good hormone” and may be responsible for the “glow” we see in pregnant women.
-After pregnancy, levels of progesterone can drop significantly, causing women to feel mixed emotions like depression and anxiety.
+Progesterone is a hormone that supports pregnancy and has a very protective role in the body.
+As an anti-stress and protective hormone, progesterone levels rise to protect the baby.
+It’s also considered a “feel-good hormone” and may be responsible for the “glow” seen in pregnant women.
+After pregnancy, progesterone levels can drop significantly, causing mixed emotions such as depression and anxiety.

-The postpartum hormone crash is something a lot of women face, but many clinical experiences show this can be treated effectively.
+The postpartum hormone crash is something many women face, but clinical experience shows it can be treated effectively.

-The first step is measuring your hormones with Moment.
-Without measuring the actual hormone changes associated with pregnancy and postpartum and the behavioral symptoms that ensue, there is no way to recognize or treat postpartum withdrawal syndrome or syndromes.
-Measuring your hormones is an important aspect of understanding your body and should not be ignored.
+The first step is measuring your hormones with Raena.
+Without measuring the actual hormone changes associated with pregnancy and postpartum — and the behavioral symptoms that follow — there is no way to recognize or treat postpartum withdrawal syndrome.
+Measuring your hormones is an important step in understanding your body and should not be ignored.

-Here are a few other tips that may help solve postpartum changes.
+Here are a few other tips that may help with postpartum changes:

--Bioidentical progesterone supplementation may help.
-Many women benefit from 100mg 2x a day and are taken at times that correlate with the menstrual cycle, ie after ovulation.
+• Bioidentical progesterone supplementation may help.
+Many women benefit from 100 mg twice a day, taken at times that correlate with the menstrual cycle (i.e., after ovulation).

--Targeted supplementation like zinc, magnesium, and vitamin D. Zinc deficiency and high copper levels are commonly associated with post-partum depression, leading to anxiety, emotional instability, racing mind, insomnia, low libido, and blood sugar dysregulation, inability to engage in relationships, blunted emotions and perception.
+• Targeted supplementation like zinc, magnesium, and vitamin D. Zinc deficiency and high copper levels are commonly associated with postpartum depression, leading to anxiety, emotional instability, racing mind, insomnia, low libido, blood sugar dysregulation, difficulty engaging in relationships, and blunted emotions and perception.

-Get started on solving post-partum symptoms at www.momenthealth.co.
+Get started on solving postpartum symptoms at www.raena.com.

 Back to blog